smpadhy/workshops/2017-03-boston/lectures/repronim-overview/presentation.md

 - (TRD3)
 ---
 ### Training

+ **Objectives**:

+ - To provide the brain imaging community with online training materials based on the concepts and software developed by the center.

+- To conduct training workshops to teach the fundamentals of reproducible neuroimaging and to use center resources and tools effectively.

+- To cultivate a clear understanding of the concepts, assumptions, and limitations underlying the reproducible research automation tools.

 ---
+### Training - Approach

+- Online materials being developed reuses already existing materials and new ones are created wherever required.

+- Existing materials are being reviewed before adding to the online traning resources

+- Training modules are shared through github

+- Assesments/Assignments are being designed for a user taking the online materials

+- Training Modules can be found here in [gitHub](https://github.com/ReproNim) or on [here](http://www.reproducibleimaging.org/module-reproducible-basics/)

+---

 ### Example
+Simple Workflow demo maybe ?

 ---
 ### Summary

+WIP
 Use your tools how you want, but make the results reproducible, open and persistent with ReproNIm: “(Discover, Replicate, Innovate)^Repeat”!
 ---
 class: center, middle